King Kong 360: Summary

 The studio tour tram entering the attraction.

 As the tram enters a small set of Skull Island, it passes a crushed tram next to the former Collapsing Bridge on the Studio Tour.
-After a video introduction by Peter Jackson, Studio Tour guests wear 3-D glasses as the tram enters a sound stage dressed as a re-creation of Skull Island.
+After a video introduction by Peter Jackson, the tram enters a sound stage dressed as a re-creation of Skull Island (previously, Studio Tour guests wear 3-D glasses).

 As the tram is transported into the world of King Kong, it enters a damp jungle of Skull Island.
-Apart of the experience, a sound of a ringtone plays during this scene.
+A part of the experience, a sound of a ringtone, plays during this scene.
 This causes a pack of Venatosaurus see the tram and start to chase the tram as it speeds away from the raptors in an attempt to escape.
 The tram, however, ends up crashing, and wakes up group of larger dinosaurs, Vastatosaurus rex, who eats a few of the pack, causing the rest of the pack to flee in fear.

 After the attack, the V. Rexes begin to attack the tram; but before the V. Rexes can badly damage the tram, Kong who leaps from behind a temple, comes to the rescue and begins to fight them.
 The V. Rexes try to attack the tram from both sides, while Kong jumps to each side to defeat them, as air and water effects are blown onto guests to further the illusion.
 Near the end of the experience, the last V. Rex ends up pulling the last car (which is part of the filming segment) from the tram, and drags the tram down the cliff into a spider pit.

 However, the tram and the V. Rex end up falling into the spider pit.
 The V. Rex, who is on top of the last tram car attempts to eat the guests from the tram by biting down multiple times as the tram swings between it and some Arachno-Claws.
 Kong jumps into the pit where he faces the V. Rex.
 Kong defeats the V. rex by slamming it into a rock wall multiple times, killing it in the process; then Kong rescues the last tram car, allowing the passengers to survive the fall.
-The rest of the tram plummets into the bottom of the pit but Kong rescues it as well.
+The rest of the tram plummets into the bottom of the pit but Kong catches it mid-fall, rescuing it as well.
 He roars in victory, and jumps away, ending the experience.

 History

 A three-alarm fire broke out on the Universal Studios backlot on June 1, 2008.
 The Los Angeles County Fire Department had reported that King Kong Encounter, among other things, had burned down.
-In August, Universal announced that instead of replacing the King Kong Encounter attraction with a new concept, as they had originally planned, it would instead be rebuilt as a new experience titled King Kong: 360 3-D. The ride scene was collaborated on by King Kong director Peter Jackson, as well as Weta Digital.
+In August, Universal announced that instead of replacing the King Kong Encounter attraction with a new concept, as they had originally planned, it would instead that a new experience would be built titled King Kong: 360 3-D. The ride scene was collaborated on by King Kong director Peter Jackson, as well as Weta Digital.
 The show is based upon a 3-D 360 concept by Peter Anderson.
 The system is an Immersive Transporter by Dynamic Structures.